The ANZCTR website is back online for trial registration and updates. We apologise for any inconvenience caused while the site was inactive.

 Description of intervention(s) / exposure

 A randomized controlled feasibility trial will be conducted to investigate the effects of high intensity interval training (HIIT) in a novel mode of combined arm and leg ergometry, (Rogue Echo) (Rogue Fitness, Columbus, Ohio, U.S.A), on physiological and functional outcomes in individuals with mild to moderate Parkinsons disease (PD).
-The trial will run for 8 weeks with 24 (1 hour) sessions in total for the intervention group, excluding 3 baseline assessment sessions and one reassessment session at conclusion of the intervention in both groups.
+The trial will run for 8 weeks with 24 (1 hour) sessions in total for the intervention group, excluding 4 weekly baseline assessment sessions and two weekly reassessment session at conclusion of the intervention in both groups for total of 14 weeks.
 Dose exposure intensities will be individualized from initial baseline maximal oxygen consumption, anaerobic capacity tests and utilizing Borg (6-20) rate of perceived exertion scales.
 Eighty-five (85) % of mean maximal power obtained during a maximal anaerobic capacity test performed on the Rogue Echo will be used to prescribe the workload intensity during the intervention process.
 A total of 8 rounds with work to rest ratios of 1:3 minute will be implemented.
 The intervention will consist of HIIT performed on a specialized cycle ergometer that consists of a normal lower limb cycle that has handles for the upper limbs that the participant push and pulls in a liner motion.
 Sessions are approximately 1 hour within small groups of participants (1-2).
 The intervention will be added to usual care.
 Secondary outcomes will also include adherence to both exercise intensity and modality.
 This will be assessed by measuring time spent at target workload intensity and adherence to volume and duration of exposure.
+An addition to the assessment days (day 3 & 4) includes an acute exposure to the HIIT intervention focusing either arm only or a combined arm and leg ergometry on the Rogue Echo.
+This component aims to isolate and compare the physiological effect differences of lower versus combined upper and lower limb exercise.
+During these sessions, pure physiological parameters such as blood pressure, heart rate, and VO2 differences will be assessed and compared between groups.
+Additionally, participants' perceptual responses will be evaluated using the Borg (6-20) scale alongside affective responses assessed with the Feelings Scale.
 All assessments and interventions will be implemented face to face at the University of Sydney, Susan Wakil health building research spaces, Camperdown, NSW, Australia.
-Assessment days will vary from a minimum of two to a maximum of four hours (2-4).
+Assessment days will vary from a minimum of one to a maximum of three hours (1-3).

 All assessments and interventions will be implemented by accredited exercise physiologists.